Buying a flipped house: What to know when buying a home to flip

-CARLA AYERSEven if you haven’t watched one, you’ve probably heard of the home makeover shows where professional house flippers make older homes gorgeous and modern.
+You’ve probably seen the home makeover shows with professional house flippers transforming older houses into gorgeous and modern dream homes.
 These shows make house flipping look easy and exciting, and the results are often jaw-dropping.

-You might wonder if any flipped houses meet your search criteria in your area.
+You might wonder if any flipped houses near you meet your search criteria.
 And if you find the flipped house of your dreams, should you buy it?
-To answer this question, you need to know what to look for before you decide.
+The answer is not so simple, because not all house flippers deliver the same quality workmanship.
+Some flipped homes may hide flaws or quality issues that are complete dealbreakers.
+Here’s what to look for when trying to flip a house into your forever home.

 House flipping is when a real estate investor buys a house intending to increase its value through updates and repairs.
-After the change, the investor will sell the home for a higher price.
+After the renovations, the investor sells the home for a higher price.
 The results can be pretty impressive, but that doesn’t mean you should pack up everything and make an offer.

 Buying a flipped house can be a great way to get into a recently updated home, but it can also come with some risk.
 Only you can determine whether buying a flipped house makes sense for you.

 One of the most obvious advantages of flipped houses is that they are newly renovated.
 This means it’s more likely your home will have a modern style and up-to-date appliances.
 Remember, even if they are passionate about design or working on fixer-uppers, real estate investors flip houses to make money.
 This means flipped houses are often competitively priced and located in an area with a good real estate market.
-After all, investors want these homes to sell quickly and to be worthy of their investment.
+After all, investors want these homes to sell quickly and be worthwhile investments.

-Another advantage is that flipped houses are usually move-in ready.
+Another advantage is that flipped houses are usually in a condition for someone to settle right in.
 This could mean that once you move in, you won’t have to worry about upgrading appliances, repainting the walls, or fixing electrical and plumbing issues.
 Instead, you’ll be able to get right to unpacking and making your new space feel like home.

 Buying a flipped house also means that the home is ready for immediate occupancy.
 Often, sellers can’t financially swing moving into a new home before their current house sells.
 But investors rarely live in the homes they’re trying to flip, so you don’t have to wait for the previous occupant to move out.